 Happy New Year.
-The time of year where we often reflect upon the previous year and take inventory of what we have accomplished and where we fell short.
-Many people (myself including) take the time to set goals for the upcoming year, but just saying what we want to happen isn’t enough.
+The time of year when we often reflect upon the previous year and take inventory of what we have accomplished and where we fell short.
+Many people (myself included) take the time to set goals for the upcoming year, but just saying what we want to happen isn’t enough.

 If you want to have some positive changes in 2018 if you have hopes and dreams of what you would like to happen in 2018, or if you’re going to make a positive impact on someone’s life, then you must do more than just dream and hope – you have to have a plan.

 Sadly, it is too often that I see clients in my office, who have a hope and dream for retirement, helping out with college funding, or leaving a legacy, but they don’t have a solid plan.
 This is where goal setting and planning come into play.